DeFiGeek-Community/landing-page/content/blog/yamato-protocol-v1-overview.md

 The fee is deducted from the Amount of loan entered.

-In other words, the net proceeds = entered amount * (100 - commission rate) / 100.
+In other words, the net proceeds = entered amount * (1 - commission rate).

 The commission rate is as follows